IRedDragonICY/cb24153-closestpairofpoints/README.md

 Computational geometry is a foundational field in computer science that deals with algorithms and data structures for solving geometric problems.
 One of the classic challenges in this domain is determining the **Closest Pair of Points** in a two-dimensional plane.
 Efficiently solving this problem is crucial for applications such as **GPS navigation systems**, **machine learning clustering algorithms**, **image processing**, **wireless network optimization**, and **robotics**.

-This project implements the **Divide and Conquer** algorithm to address the Closest Pair of Points problem effectively, reducing the time complexity from \( O(n^2) \) (as seen in the brute-force method) to \( O(n \log n) \).
+This project implements the **Divide and Conquer** algorithm to address the Closest Pair of Points problem effectively, reducing the time complexity from $O(n^2)$ (as seen in the brute-force method) to $O(n \log n)$.
 This optimization is significant when handling large datasets where performance is a critical factor.

 ## Problem Statement

 ### Closest Pair of Points Problem

 The **Closest Pair of Points** problem involves finding the pair of points with the minimum Euclidean distance between them within a set of points on a 2D plane.

-To fix the LaTeX rendering in your README.md file, you can use the syntax supported by GitHub.
-Here's the corrected section:

 #### Euclidean Distance Calculation